 Specifically, the studies showed that:

-Men have to learn how to strike a balance between providing for their family and nurturing their family.
-Many men don’t feel comfortable connecting with their children emotionally so they spend most of their waking hours away from home.
+It’s important for men to learn how to balance providing for and nurturing their family, but many men don’t feel comfortable connecting with their children emotionally.
+As a result, they spend most of their waking hours away from home.

 If you want to make something amazing happen for your family, you can.
 Spending all your time away from them actually defeats the purpose.
 In many instances, your being there is better than tons of things and busy plans.

 If you want to connect with your children more, these tips can help:

 So what’s the payoff for engaging with your kids?